LateGenXer/finance/rtp/README.md

 when and how much to withdraw from the different pots to fund retirement spending, in order to make the money last as much as possible.

 I initially wrote this for my own personal use, after running against limitations in other retirement planners such as [Guiide](https://guiide.co.uk/) and [MyNetwealth](https://my.netwealth.com/).
-Specifically, for failing to take in consideration the particular circumstances of married couples and/or Lifetime Allowance.
+Specifically, for failing to take in consideration the particular circumstances of married couples and the old Lifetime Allowance.
-The main driver was to better understand and estimate the impact of the Lifetime Allowance, in order to make better informed choices of savings products / tax wrappers.
 I am not a financial or tax adviser.

 ## Disclaimers